Call for Proposals

 CSJ uses a two-step submission process to encourage submissions aligned with our mission.
 Prospective authors are highly encouraged to review the Overview Presentation and attend a Proposal Development Workshop to understand the different paper types and submission requirements.
 Our Manuscript Content Guidelines provide specifications for practice, instructional design, or research section manuscripts, and the Author Guidelines details the structured abstract format used by CSJ and the processes for developing accepted manuscripts.
 Abstracts on technical solutions that lack a substantive contribution for improving or teaching skillful performance of cybersecurity job functions and roles do not align with our mission and will not be considered.

-Cybersecurity Conference and Colloquium Sessions (3CS) Vol 2.
+Cybersecurity Conference and Colloquium Sessions (3CS), VOL 2.

 The recent pandemic initially curtailed the sharing of new information and ideas that typically happened at conferences and colloquium sessions.
 As the community adapted by conducting virtual events, many participated in these events to a greater extent or even for the first time.
 The second volume in the 3CS Special Issue series of CSJ seeks to expand the dissemination of ideas, insights and practices on topics related to cybersecurity education, research, and workforce development initially presented at recent conferences, colloquium and other events.
 CSJ invites practitioners, scholars, and educators to propose their presentation content for further development into a paper for publication that will contribute to advancing the state of cybersecurity capability maturity.

-Timeline for the 3CS Vol. 2 Special Issue
+Timeline for the 3CS VOL. 2

 Submissions may address any aspect of cybersecurity but must align with the Journal’s mission: emphasis should be placed on enhancing the capabilities of the cybersecurity practitioner, educator, or researcher.
 Ideas related to cybersecurity technology or tools should emphasize the human factors involved in the technology design, development, use, or support.
 Prospective authors are highly encouraged participate in a hands-on Proposal Development Workshop where they may receive immediate feedback on their initial ideas from members of the CSJ Editorial Board.
 Authors who participate these workshops are more likely to succeed in publication through CSJ.